-Even in the wild, parrots avoid eating bone fragments instead of picking out the marrow.
+Parrots avoid eating bone fragments by picking out the marrow.
 However, a young parrot may still be learning this survival tactic.
-If it gets a piece off its toys, it may swallow it out of curiosity and choke.
+If it bites a piece off of a toy, it may swallow it out of curiosity and choke.

 Chunks Of Food

-If you feed your parrot nuts or shellfish, it’ll enjoy pulling the shells apart.
+It’ll enjoy pulling the shells apart if you feed your parrot nuts or shellfish.
 This can be healthy and fun enrichment but also poses some dangers.

 The parrot might crack off a piece and accidentally swallow it.
 If it gets lodged, the parrot will choke.

 Parrots are curious and playful and will pick up anything within their reach.
-Beware of loose buttons, small ornaments, jewelry.
-Beads off of your necklace or a stray earring could end up stuck in your parrot’s throat.
+Beware of loose buttons, small ornaments, and jewelry.
+Beads off your necklace, or a stray earring could end up stuck in your parrot’s throat.

 While parrots can eat seeds without danger, accidents do happen.
 Your parrot may have swallowed a seed whole rather than piecing it apart.

 It can get lodged at a bad angle and cause temporary choking.
 Likewise, as your parrot chews on pumpkin seeds, sunflower seeds, or anything with a large shell, it may get the shell stuck.